Worcester tornado: Meteorological synopsis

-Buildup to storm
+The buildup to the storm

 Surface weather analysis of the New England Region, June 9, 1953.

-On June 7, 1953, a strong shortwave trough moved eastward over the Rocky Mountains, bringing with it strong upward motion that induced lee cyclogenesis: the formation of a low-pressure area over eastern Colorado.
-In combination with the warm, unstable air in place over the Great Plains and an elevated mixed layer from the desert southwest, this led to conditions favorable for severe thunderstorms and tornadoes.
+On June 7, 1953, a strong shortwave trough moved eastward over the Rocky Mountains, bringing with it strong upward motions that induced lee cyclogenesis: the formation of a low-pressure area over eastern Colorado.
+The combination of the warm, unstable air in place over the Great Plains and an elevated mixed layer from the desert Southwest led to conditions favorable for severe thunderstorms and tornadoes.
 More than 30 tornadoes occurred that day across Colorado, Kansas, Nebraska, and Iowa, including a violent tornado that killed 11 people near Arcadia, Nebraska.
 On June 8, the storm system moved northeast.
-These conditions led to several tornadoes in the states of Michigan, Ohio, and Nebraska, most notably the Flint-Beecher tornado.
+These conditions led to several tornadoes in the states of Michigan, Ohio, and Nebraska, most notably the Flint–Beecher tornado.
 The storm killed 116 people in the northern Flint suburb of Beecher and injured 844.
 In addition, seven other tornadoes across the region caused 449 more injuries and 26 more fatalities.
-After the Fujita scale came into use, the Flint-Beecher tornado was rated F5.
+After the Fujita scale came into use, the Flint–Beecher tornado was rated F5.

 On the morning of June 9, the low-pressure system had moved northeastward into Ontario near the south end of Hudson Bay.
 An occluded front extended south from it, towards a triple point with a warm front and cold front near the northern end of Lake Superior.
-The warm front extended southeast across New York, Pennsylvania, and New Jersey and over the course of the day moved northeast, bringing warm, moist, unstable air into the New England area, including Massachusetts.
+The warm front extended southeast across New York, Pennsylvania, and New Jersey and moved northeast throughout the day, bringing warm, moist, and unstable air into the New England area.
 In the mid-atmosphere, the elevated mixed layer was still in place, keeping storms from forming earlier in the day before maximum temperatures were reached.
-By afternoon, temperatures in Worcester had reached 80 F, with a dew point of 66 F; in combination with cold air aloft, this meant that atmospheric conditions were very unstable and conducive to severe weather.
-Along with this, amplified wind shear was present into the afternoon of June 9, which made conditions in the atmosphere supportive of supercell development and the formation of tornadoes.
+By afternoon, temperatures in Worcester had reached 80 F, with a dew point of 66 F; in combination with cold air aloft, this meant atmospheric conditions were very unstable and conducive to severe weather.
+Furthermore, amplified wind shear was present in the afternoon of June 9, making conditions in the atmosphere supportive of supercell development and tornado formation.

-Forecasters at the National Weather Service office in Boston believed that there was a possibility for tornado activity in the area; however, they did not include such an advisory in their forecast, fearing that people might panic unnecessarily.
-1953 was the first year that tornado and severe thunderstorm warnings were used, so forecasters compromised and issued the first severe thunderstorm watch in the history of Massachusetts.
+Forecasters at the National Weather Service office in Boston believed there was a possibility for tornado activity in the area; however, they did not include such an advisory in their forecast, fearing that people might panic unnecessarily.
+Since 1953 was the first year tornado and severe thunderstorm warnings were used, forecasters compromised and issued the first severe thunderstorm watch in the history of Massachusetts.
 Most news reports only mentioned possible thunderstorms.
 This caused the tornado to strike with very little warning to the residents.